-There are plenty of options available to you if you'd like to explore the airport from a different perspective.
+If you would like to explore the airport from a different perspective, plenty of options are available.

 The grill & food stalls are open in accordance with covid-19 hygiene procedures.
 Please enquire on site about the procedures and opening hours.
 Zurich Airport thanks you for cooperation!